mschneiderwng/rift/README.md

 # Interface

 ## Send individual snapshots
-`flux send` automatically detects if a snapshot needs to be sent as full, incremental or can be resumed.
+`nexo send` automatically detects if a snapshot needs to be sent as full, incremental or can be resumed.
 It also supports incremental send from bookmarks.

-    flux send src/data@snap1 user@remote:back/src/data             # push
+    nexo send src/data@snap1 user@remote:back/src/data             # push
-    flux send user@remote:src/data@snap1 back/src/data             # pull
+    nexo send user@remote:src/data@snap1 back/src/data             # pull
-    flux send user@remote:src/data@snap1 user@remote:back/src/data # broker
+    nexo send user@remote:src/data@snap1 user@remote:back/src/data # broker
-    flux send src/data@snap1 back/src/data                         # local copy
+    nexo send src/data@snap1 back/src/data                         # local copy

 ### Flags
 Bandwidth limits needs `mbuffer` installed.
 The quantity passed to `--bwlimit` is forwarded to `mbuffer -m`.

-    flux send src/data@snap1 user@remote:back/src/data --bwlimit 1M
+    nexo send src/data@snap1 user@remote:back/src/data --bwlimit 1M

 ## Send all newer snapshots (sync)
-`flux sync` has the same push/pull/local modes as `flux send`.
+`nexo sync` has the same push/pull/local modes as `nexo send`.
 It builds a list of snapshots from the source which are newer than the newest snapshot on the target.
-This list is then iterated by `flux send`.
+This list is then iterated by `nexo send`.

-    flux sync src/data user@remote:back/src/data
+    nexo sync src/data user@remote:back/src/data

 ### Flags
 The list of snapshots to be sent can be filtered by a regular expression.
 Only snapshots that match the regex will be sent to the target.
-The defautl filter is `"flux.*"`.
+The defautl filter is `"nexo.*"`.

-    flux sync src/data user@remote:back/src/data --filter "flux.*"
+    nexo sync src/data user@remote:back/src/data --filter "nexo.*"

 ## Create snapshot
-    flux snapshot --tag weekly src/data
+    nexo snapshot --tag weekly src/data

 ## Destroy old snapshots
-    flux prune --keep 24 hourly --keep 4 flux_.*_weekly --keep 0 flux_.*_frequently src/data
+    nexo prune --keep 24 hourly --keep 4 nexo_.*_weekly --keep 0 nexo_.*_frequently src/data